 State Status of the interfaces: Enabled: Double-click to enable the created interface.
 Disabled: The interface is not in operation.
 The line will be grayed out in order to reflect this.
 Name (mandatory) Give the IPSec interface a name.
 NOTE To find out which characters are allowed or prohibited in various fields, please refer to Appendix A: Allowed names.
-IP address (mandatory) Enter the IP address assigned to the virtual interface created.
-Network mask (mandatory) The default value suggested is 255.255.255.252.
+IPv4 address (mandatory), Enter the IP address assigned to the virtual interface created.
+IPv4 mask (mandatory), The default value suggested is 255.255.255.252.
 Since virtual IPSec interfaces are meant for setting up point-to-point tunnels, a network that allows assigning two addresses is sufficient in theory.
 This value may however be customized.
-Comments (optional) Any text.
+Protected Double-click on this cell to modify the interface type: Protected Public Comments (optional) Any text.